 Union County Public Schools (UCPS) is the sixth largest public school system in North Carolina.
 It serves approximately 42,000 students at 53 schools and has approximately 5,000 staff members.

 UCPS is home to three national Blue Ribbon Schools of Excellence.
-Additionally, during the 2017-18 school year, nearly 70 percent of UCPS schools earned an A or B School Performance Grade from the NC Department of Public Instruction.
+Nearly 70 percent of UCPS schools earned an A or B School Performance Grade and approximately 70 percent of schools met or exceeded growth, according to the most recent data released by the NC Department of Public Instruction.

 With a 2017-18 four-year graduation rate of 92.6 percent, UCPS continues to top high school graduation rankings among the 10 largest school systems in North Carolina.
-The Class of 2019 earned a record 2,944 scholarships that totaled nearly $131 million.
+The Class of 2019 earned a record 2,944 scholarships -- the highest amount in district history -- that totaled nearly $131 million.

-UCPS offers a wide variety of coursework to its students, ranging from schools for the arts and 14 dual language programs to STEM (science, technology, engineering and math) and sustainability/agriculture programs.
+UCPS offers a wide variety of coursework to its students, ranging from 17 dual language programs to STEM (science, technology, engineering and math) and sustainability/agriculture programs.